mbusson/SassyPug/README.md

 - [x] GSAP support
 - [x] Browserify, babelify and uglify Javascript files (automatically uses `build/app.js` for dev, `build/app.min.js` for prod)
 - [x] Livereload your CSS and JS (with browser-sync)
+- [x] Offers a stable and simple structure to manage and animate your contents
 - [x] Adds fancy utilities described in Part.2 of our Tutorial

 ## Getting Started